VirgileDjimgou/Car-OBD-GUI-Interface/README.md

-# On-Board-Diagnose Dashboard(OBD) with Raspberry Pi 4.
+# OnBoard-Diagnose Dashboard(OBD) with Raspberry Pi4.

 ![picture of display mounted on car](obd_display.jpg)